NTIG-Uppsala/Stuns-Aterbrukslabben/documentation/setup-documentation.md

 - This will execute the expiring-post-mail-automation.sh script everyday at 12 pm as long as the server is running.
 The results of the script will be printed to a file named "results" in the directory of the script.
 Note that if you dont use your home directory you will have to change the path to align with your directory.

-- If you want you can change the time the emails are sent from 12 pm to your desired time however the cron job has to be set to run **only once a day**.
+- If you want you can change the time the emails are sent from 12 pm to your desired time however the cron job should be set to run **only once a day**.

 Now users will receive an email if one of their posts is within a week of it's expiration date.
 The email will let users extend the expiration date or delete the post immediately.
 If the post reaches it's expiration date it will be deleted.